 - Dr. Francesco Perri

-- Department of Medical Oncology at the Hospital S.G.
-Moscati of Taranto, Italy.
+- Department of Medical Oncology, S.G.
+Moscati Hospital of Taranto, Taranto, Italy.

 The immune system is able to defend us against both pathogens and cancer.